tyskdm/codegs/README.md

 [Futher version] command line or `package.json`.

 Javascript VM load and run this file first. and against GAS specification, this module will be put in global scope.
+It should be relative to the root of project directory.

 **memo**<br/>
 GAS entry functions should be defined in global scope with `function` statement.<br/>